 We can talk about whether we both feel that counselling will be of benefit at your first session.
 I will not encourage you to come for counselling if I don't believe that I can help you.

-I have been a professional counsellor for many years and was initially drawn to becoming a counsellor by my life experiences with mental health and disabilities.
+I have been a professional person-centred counsellor for many years and was initially drawn to becoming a counsellor by my life experiences with mental health and disabilities.
 I saw first hand the power of the therapeutic relationship and decided that I wanted to train and be able to offer people a place where they could come and just be themselves and talk through whatever was troubling them.

 I have experience as a primary mental health worker attached to CAMHs, working with disabled people with the Cheshire foundation, as a school counsellor working for childrens services in Winchester, as an associate counsellor at Portsmouth university and as a volunteer counsellor at Portsmouth counselling services.